coding26fig/3rd-grade-math-quiz/README.md

 - Improvement to be done 2

 To do:
--Add more questions
+- Add more questions
--Add a your ready for 3rd grade prompt at the end of the game
+- Add a your ready for 3rd grade prompt at the end of the game

 ## Acknowledgements